VJAI/Story_For_Next_Movie/The_Mask_Man.md

 My phone started to ring.
 It's Martin.

 "Boss.
 I talked with the doctor.
-That person came for health checkup"
+That person came for mild fever"

 "Did you ask what tests they have taken"